Skip to Content

 While it’s possible to make a deal with law enforcement, it's critical to remember that the police alone cannot offer you a legally binding agreement.
 Any negotiations involving reduced charges or sentences must go through the prosecutor and the courts.
 If you're ever in a situation where you're thinking of making a deal, the smartest move is to remain silent and contact a criminal defense attorney immediately.

 Your lawyer will guide you through the process, ensure your rights are protected, and handle negotiations with law enforcement and prosecutors, giving you the best chance of a favorable outcome.
-Contact the experienced criminal defense attorneys at Stephen G Rodriguez & Partners what legal options are available to you.
+Contact the experienced criminal defense attorneys at Stephen G Rodriguez & Partners to see what legal options are available to you.
 Call 213-481-6811